What do people in Turkey want for their future?

 Second edition.
 September 2016.

-Turkey is found at the crossroads of Europe, Asia, and the Middle East.
+Turkey is located at the crossroads of Europe, Asia, and the Middle East.
+Its history is rich.
 Its largest city, Istanbul, once known as Constantinople and Byzantium, was previously the capital of the Roman, Byzantine, Latin, and Ottoman Empires.
-Mustafa Kemal Atatürk’s efforts to create a modern, unified, and secular state out of the remnants of the Ottoman Empire is one of the most remarkable stories of the twentieth century.
-While Atatürk’s legacy still looms large, there are new forces at play today that are shaping Turkey and its relationship to the world.
+Mustafa Kemal Atatürk’s revolutionary reforms and efforts to create a modern, unified, and secular country out of the remnants of the Ottoman Empire make up one of the most remarkable stories of the twentieth century.
+While the legacy of Atatürk still looms large, there are new forces at play today that shape Turkey and its relationship to the world.
 Empire, Republic, Democracy: Turkey’s Past and Future is divided into three parts.
 Each part includes: